 4. How can I tell if reflux or hiatal hernia affected my breathalyzer test?

-Your Nevada DUI defense attorney will conduct a thorough interview to see if a medical condition could have caused a false “positive” on your DUI breath test.
+We will conduct a thorough interview and investigation to see if a medical condition could have caused a false “positive” on your DUI breath test.

-With the help of your doctor or a DUI expert witness, your lawyer will explain the science of DUI testing to the prosecutor and, if necessary, the jury.
-He or she will show the trier of fact how your medical condition could have caused the high reading on your DUI breath test.
+With the help of your doctor or a DUI expert witness, we will explain the science of DUI testing to the prosecutor and, if necessary, the jury.
+We will show the trier of fact how your medical condition could have caused the high reading on your DUI breath test.

 As Las Vegas DUI defense lawyer Michael Becker explains: